 Obviously, if a normal person is doing anything and they feel pain it is an alert that something is wrong.
 And that they should stop what they are doing, assess it, and treat it.

 I don’t exactly have that alarm system.
 I have mostly been taught behaviorally that most of my pain is just a malfunctioning signal in my brain and that I can generally ignore it as long as I pace myself.
-It is not In thee Body.
+It is not In the Body.
 And if I injure myself- like when I fell down the stairs from that vertigo bout- it is pretty obvious that pain was In the Body.
 Right?
 Completely obvious what the difference is.
 Well, not so much.

 I am doing my vestibular rehabilitation (VRT) And I am a stubborn, determined person.
-I knew doing more, such as these exercises, plus walks, plus extra house work would equal more pain and fatigue.
-But I knew it was a temporary increase and I felt entirely comfortable with necessary pain for a actual gain.
+I knew doing more, such as these exercises, plus walks, plus extra housework would equal more pain and fatigue.
+But I knew it was a temporary increase and I felt entirely comfortable with the necessary pain for an actual gain.
 If you don’t do VRT daily and consistently I don’t see how it would be as effective.
 So I was in 100%.
 And I am exceptionally good at ignoring pain.
 It was how I managed to work for as long as I did.
 Not saying I recommend ignoring pain like that for Long durations because your mental health will tank, but short durations for a specific purpose seemed totally achievable.